ajcr/transfinite/README.md

 ## Future

-To be implemented very soon...
+To be implemented soon...

+- Veblen hierarchies, large countable ordinals.
 - Visualisation of small countable ordinals (maybe).
-- More exotic species of ordinals (maybe).

 To be tidied up soon...

-- Refactor code and make into a proper module
+- Refactor code and make into a proper Python module
 - Eliminate/reduce need for explicit type-checking in methods

-Bug reports and feature requests are welcomed, as are pull requests.